 Our programs provide a long-term impact that positively transforms individuals and society at large.
 Our work is possible due to partnerships with and support from individuals, government, private funders, organizations, and businesses.

-Serving over 8,000 adults and youth each year, CPA focuses on behavioral change and advocates for criminal justice reform.
-Our programs promote Recovery, Restoration and Responsibility.
+Serving thousands of adults and youth each year, CPA focuses on behavior change, advocating for people, and justice reform.
+Our programs promote Recovery, Restoration, and Responsibility.